A tree algorithm with forward pruning.

 - Model: trained model

-Tree is a simple algorithm that splits the data into nodes by class purity.
+Tree is a simple algorithm that splits the data into nodes by class purity (information gain for categorical and MSE for numeric target variable).
 It is a precursor to Random Forest.
-Tree in Orange is designed in-house and can handle both discrete and continuous datasets.
+Tree in Orange is designed in-house and can handle both categorical and numeric datasets.

 It can also be used for both classification and regression tasks.